greg-raven/grus/_posts/2013-01-29-senator-mcconnell-thanks-for-opposed-the-gang-of-eight.md

 ---
-title: 'Thanks for opposing the Gang of Eight'
+title: "Thanks for opposing the Gang of Eight"
 layout: post
 categories:
 - Letters